 L. and J.G Stickley since 1900

 It all started with five brothers: Gustav, Leopold, Charles, Albert, and John George Stickley.
-Although Gustav is often thought to have singularly created the Mission or Craftsman Style movement, all five Stickley’s were participants in the founding of the Arts & Crafts movement in America.
+Gustav alone is often thought to have introduced the innovative Craftsman style (better known today as Mission).
+However, all five Stickleys contributed to the founding of the Arts & Crafts movement in America.

-The Stickley brothers combined technique, the highest quality materials with innovative and exciting design.
-New forms that appealed to the American public: furniture that was practical, long-lasting and fashionable.
+The Stickley brothers combined technique and the highest quality materials with innovative and exciting designs, including new forms that appealed to the American public.
+This was furniture that was practical and long-lasting — and fashionable.

-In the 1920’s, Leopold Stickley introduced the Cherry Valley Collection, a colonialinspired collection which proudly emulated the honourable traditions of early American life.
-After the Russian Revolution, America started looking back at it’s earliest times, distancing itself from anything that hinted of socialist sympathies.
+In the 1920’s, Leopold Stickley introduced the Cherry Valley Collection, a Colonial-inspired collection which proudly emulated the honourable traditions of early American life.
+After the Russian Revolution, America had started to look back into its history, distancing itself from anything that hinted of socialist sympathies.

 During the 1970’s, interest and respect for handcrafted furniture waned, and the future of Stickley Furniture seemed bleak.

-Yet Stickley was not to be abandoned – there were those who believed passionately in well-crafted furniture, like the Audi family.
-E.J.
-Audi had been the leading seller of Stickley’s furniture for years from his Manhattan showroom.
+Yet Stickley was not to be abandoned – there were those who believed passionately in well-crafted furniture, particularly E.J.
+Audi, for years the leading seller of Stickley’s furniture in his Manhattan showroom.

-His son, Alfred, and Aminy, Alfred’s wife, were determined that the Stickley name, and its associations with valued, incomparable craftsmanship, should continue, and not slip away into memory.
-The Audi’s purchased the Stickley factory from Leopold’s widow, just as it faced closure.
+His son, Alfred, and Alfred’s wife Aminy, were determined that the Stickley name, and its association with valued, unsurpassed craftsmanship, should live on, and not just as a memory.
+The Audi’s purchased the Stickley factory from Leopold Stickley’s widow, just as it faced closure.
 To the employees that remained Alfred gave his word that he would support them: “If you stick with me, I’ll stick with you, and we’re going to make this place move”.
-With this optimism, and effort of the employees, Stickley emerged into a brighter future and continues to thrive, as one of the most successful furniture makers in American history.
-Achieving all this, while continuing to manufacture in the U.S.A.
+With this optimism and these employees (and many years of inspired labour) Stickley grew again and thrived, going on to become one of the most revered and successful furniture makers in American history.
+And all this achieved while continuing to manufacture in the continental United States.